AudioKit/AudioKit/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/AudioKitPro.svg?style=social)](http://twitter.com/AudioKitPro)

 AudioKit is an audio synthesis, processing, and analysis platform for iOS, macOS (including Catalyst), and tvOS.

-## Important notes for AudioKit Version 4 Users

-If you are using AudioKit in production, you may want to stick to our latest stable release of Version 4 because there are a number of things we are still working out.
-But, since Version 5 is well on its way, we don't think new users should use Version 4 anymore.
-When AudioKit 5 is ready, we will make a 5.0 release, but even then a Version 4 branch will be maintained because of its large user base, and also because there are things in AudioKit 4 that are not yet available in version 5.

-Most importantly, you must read the [Migration Guide](docs/MigrationGuide.md).
-You will also want to check the progress of the [AudioKit 5 Release Push Project](https://github.com/AudioKit/AudioKit/projects/5).

 ## Installation via Swift Package Manager